renato-bylyk/CodeIgniter.3-Facebook.like.chat/README.md

 # CodeIgniter.3-Facebook.like.chat

-Facebook like chat with the use of php framework Codeigniter and Jquery,Mysql,Javascript
+Facebook like chat with the use of php framework Codeigniter and Jquery,Mysql,Javascript.